NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 A bit confusing mixing vec2 with vec3 ie particles use vec3 but kernels take in vec3s but use vec2s internally etc. Ideally we'd move the whole program to treat particles->vertices as 2D so attribute layout would change on the OGL side also.

+##### Fixed Kernel Radius

+As Kernel Radius $h$ / smoothing length is set on Solver construction, so we can precompute the coefficients of the smoothing kernel functions, if we want to add GUI control to adjust it, we'd need to rebuild the solver which is doable and still makes more sense than having it as a free parameter where the smoothing kernel functions would have to be re-eval'd each call entirely as there coefficients could not be pre-computed, unless we did a caching approach where if Kernel radius is changed, then we compute the new coefficients once and store them and read them until its changed again.

+I implemented this and it works fine.
+The cost of rebuilding is hidden by the UI interaction anyway.

+Would be nice to visually draw the radius of the kernel via a circle, but this is not a prio.

 ##### Integration

 We are required to use the Leap Frog integration scheme which while been second order, has the property of been symplectic, which for SPH based solvers (and others like mass spring that have oscillatory Hamilton motion) creates much more stable solves as it can be evaluated forwards and backwards in time (preserves area in phase) even more so than using a higher order integrator.